demanasta/GNSS_nets/README.md

 	run:
 /******************************************************************************/
 ```
-For plotting solution metadata should be created a solution file following thw structure bellow:
+For plotting solution metadata should be created a solution file following the structure bellow:
 ```
 # this is comments!
 # FOR PROCESSED STATIONS: